leftas/Velocity-Limit-Remover/README.md

 Velocity-Limit-Remover
 ============================

-This modification patchs velocity limit, forced by RAGE engine, in GTA V(support for GTA IV maybe later ?)
+This modification patchs velocity limit, forced by RAGE engine, in GTA V also GTA IV, as well.

 ## Downloads